DavidSouther/ailly/ARCHITECTURE.md

 ### Authoring

 - David writes and edits prompt and content files.
-- NextJS reads git statuses, to prevent OpenAI operations while the working tree is dirty.
+- ~Ailly reads git statuses, to prevent OpenAI operations while the working tree is dirty.~
-- NextJS reads prompt and content files to prepare model fine-tuning runs.
+- ~Ailly reads prompt and content files to prepare model fine-tuning runs.~
-- NextJS reads prompt files to request generated content, and writes that content to disk.
+- Ailly reads prompt files to request generated content, and writes that content to disk.

 ### Publishing